MicrosoftDocs/power-automate-docs/articles/dataverse/list-rows.md

    ![Advanced options](../media/list-rows/show-advanced-options.png) -->

-The advanced options for List Rows allow you to sort, filter, arrange, and extend the results that are returned.
+The advanced options for the **List Rows** action allow you to sort, filter, arrange, and extend the results of a query.
 Here's an example of how they can be can be put together:

 ![Advanced options example for List Rows action](../media/list-rows/advanced-list-rows.png)